Learn something new every day More Info... by email

 A works cited page begins on a new page at the end of a paper.
 Its margins should be consistent with the rest of the paper.
 Popular formats for citations include American Psychological Association (APA), Modern Language Association (MLA), Chicago style, American Medical Association (AMA), and Turabian.
 Each style is used for different subjects of writing and contains rules for in-text citations and citation lists.
 APA is used for social sciences and education, MLA is used for humanities, Chicago style is used for history and humanities, AMA is used in pieces focusing on health and medicine, and Turabian is designed for general use by college students.

 APA formatting for a works cited list orders sources alphabetically by authors’ last names and indents after the first line of each source.
 A space should be included between each entry.
 The general format of a book entry in APA style is:

 Author’s last name, First initials.
 (Date of publication).
 Book Title.
 City of

 White, E. B. (1952).
 Charlotte’s Web.
 New York, NY: Harper Collins.

 The format of an article entry in an APA style is:

 Author’s last name, First Initials.
 (Publication date).
 Article Title.
 Name of

 MLA requires a works cited page at the end of a research paper.
-Like APA, MLA formatting for works cited also orders sources alphabetically by the last names of authors and indents after the first line of each source, leaving a space between each listing.
+Like APA, MLA formatting also orders sources alphabetically by the last names of authors and indents after the first line of each source, leaving a space between each listing.
 The general format of a book entry should read as follows:

 Author’s last name, Author’s first name.
 Title of Book.
 City of publication: